 About the NMF

 The Festival, a division of OuterArts Maryland, Inc., combines world-class mentor musicians and gifted pre-professional apprentice musicians for an intense Festival experience the first two weeks of each June.
-All apprentices receive full scholarships and housing in private homes.
-The two groups rehearse and perform side by side in orchestral, chamber, solo recital, choral and chamber opera repertoire.
-In two weeks, these musicians present over 30 concerts and over 200 free open rehearsals for music lovers from around the world.
+All apprentices receive full scholarships and housing, mostly with host families in private homes.
+The two groups rehearse and perform side by side in orchestral, chamber, solo recital, choral, and chamber opera repertoire.
+In two weeks, these musicians present over 30 concerts and over dozens of free open rehearsals for music lovers from around the world.

-OuterArts Maryland, Inc., a 501(c)(3) organization, also operates The Phanos Project (founded to promote and perform the music of Cypriot composer Phanos Dymiotis, who lived in Baltimore and performed often in Kent County) and the Fiddlesticks!
-Youth Strings Program.
-Other projects currently being planned include additional youth programs (to include music lessons, a youth orchestra, an instrument loan program and a summer music camp), a winter strings workshop for college and graduate musicians, and several workshops to take place during the Festival, including a chamber music workshop for adult amateur musicians.
+OuterArts Maryland, Inc., a 501(c)(3) organization, also operates The Phanos Project (founded to promote and perform the music of Cypriot composer Phanos Dymiotis, who lived in Baltimore and performed often in Kent County), the Fiddlesticks!
+Youth Strings Program, and an instrument loan program for Kent County children.
+Other projects currently being planned include an intergenerational youth/community orchestra, a winter strings workshop for college and graduate musicians, and several workshops to take place during the Festival, including a chamber music workshop for adult amateur musicians.

-Concerts and free open rehearsals take place in a variety of venues including churches, theaters, art galleries, local businesses, and even an auto repair garage!
-In addition to its performances, open rehearsals and broadcasts on National Public Radio, the National Music Festival will record compact discs to be distributed globally.
+Concerts and free open rehearsals take place in a variety of venues including churches, theaters, art galleries, and local businesses.
+In addition to its performances, open rehearsals, and broadcasts on National Public Radio, the National Music Festival will record compact discs to be distributed globally.
 Current recording projects include the music of Phanos Dymiotis and music for orchestra with narration (Liane Hansen, narrator).

 The words of an alumna sum up her experience at the National Music Festival: